-- 1.2.1 Funds are largely excluded from the Section 1 data collection exercise, however as the JFSC is required to supervise Public Funds the JFSC requires data so that it can continue to risk profile the Public Funds /FSBs. - 1.2.2 Consequently, data is again being requested on the customers (investors) of the Public Funds.
+- 1.2.1 Funds are largely excluded from the Section 1 data collection exercise, however as we are required to supervise public funds we require data so that it can continue to risk profile the public funds/FSBs. - 1.2.2 Consequently, data is again being requested on the customers (investors) of the public funds.